- Simple monthly contracts and your first month’s cover is free, up to $100. Ts&Cs apply.

 Being under 25 isn’t great for car insurance cost.
 Fortunately, there are ways to pay less for cover.

-Using online research and car insurance comparison, along with a good dose of common sense, you can reduce your premiums considerably and find the right insurance for your needs, whether it’s heavily discounted comprehensive insurance for your extensively modified car, or a less expensive bare-bones third-party liability package for your rusty Holden.
+By doing some online research and car insurance comparison, along with a good dose of common sense, you can reduce your premiums considerably.
+Our guide can help you find the right car insurance for your needs, whether it’s heavily discounted comprehensive insurance for your extensively modified car, or a less expensive bare-bones third-party liability package for your rusty Holden.

 Young drivers need cheaper car insurance

 We totally get that when under 25s are searching for car insurance, one of their leading priorities is cost.